How Do Birds Fly? Answers to Common Questions About Birds

 How do birds know when to migrate?

 From the time they hatch, migratory birds apparently respond instinctively, growing restless as the day length and angle of the sun change in spring and fall.
 By responding to day length, birds arrive on their breeding grounds at the best average time, regardless of weather conditions wherever the bird has wintered.
 In fall, this restlessness helps ensure that the journey will take place while rich food resources are most likely available.
 Some people assume that their feeders will entice birds to remain too long, but this restlessness ensures they do not.
+This is why you should keep feeders up for late migrating fall hummingbirds.

 How do migrating birds know where to go and how to get there?

 Some species, such as cranes and geese, learn their -migratory routes from their parents.
 They follow their -parents on their first flight south, and sometimes for part of the return trip north in spring, and then are on their own.
 Most birds, however, cannot depend on their parents.
 Young hummingbirds and loons migrate days or weeks after their parents have left, and yet the young birds know which way to head, how far to go and when to stop.
 The more we study the intricacies of orientation and navigation, the more miraculous it seems!
+Discover the answers to more bird migration secrets.

 How do birds learn their songs?

 Some scientists have devoted their careers to figuring this out, species by species.
 Some bird songs are hardwired into a bird’s brain.
 Virtually all flycatchers, including kingbirds and phoebes, fall into this category.
 Marsh wrens imitate elements of songs they hear.
 Sedge wrens seem to improvise their own song repertoires.
 American robins share some whistles with neighbors, so they apparently learn song elements from one another.
 Baltimore orioles may learn their songs from their fathers and neighboring orioles during their first summer.
 It’s possible to detect differences between songs of yearlings and older males, so orioles adjust their songs at least until they’re 2 years old.
+Learn how to identify birds by their song.

 Do birds sing especially loud at dawn?